 If circumstances are such that you are unable to continue your studies for a period of more than two weeks, then an Interruption of Studies might be required (please see below).

 The Mitigating Circumstances Committee will carefully consider your application and will need to agree if your circumstances were unforeseeable and unpreventable resulting in them having a negative effect on your academic performance.
-The Committee will then report its decision to the Examination Board which will confirm, in the case of mitigating circumstances applications that have been approved, that late submission penalties will not be imposed.

 Interruption of Studies